winter-yuki/kotlin-self-types/README.md

 ### New instances

-Also it may be unsafe to create new objects:
+Also, it may be unsafe to create new objects:
 ```kotlin
 open class A {
     // 1) Creating instances OF the opened class cause problems